Paul Budde

 In 754 Boniface was killed by the Frisii in Dokkum, this apparently had a serious impact on Charlemagne and the life and death of Boniface became an example for his own fundamentalist way of life.

-After an other successful; campaign in 779, three year later in 782 Charles encountered a rare defeat, his response was one of desperation and led to a terrible massacre of the beheading of 4,500 Saxons in Veden on the banks of the river Aller.
+After an other successful campaign in 779, there was another one three year later in 782 where Charles encountered a rare defeat, his response was one of desperation and led to a terrible massacre of the beheading of 4,500 Saxons in Veden on the banks of the river Aller.

 In order to underline the progress of his campaigns he started to use the newly conquered lands of the Saxons.
 As mentioned above in 776 he started to build an impressive stronghold in Paderborn, aimed to impress the recently overrun Saxons in the region.

 The leader of the Saxons Widukind fled to Denmark and continued guerrilla warfare during the following years.
 Again Charles response was merciless killing men, women, children and cattle and burning villages and farms, the region was totally devastated.
 Rather than killing Widukind, that would have made him an hero, he offered him safe passage to his villa in the Ardennes and offered him gifts in return for his baptism.
 The strategy worked and many Saxons followed Windukind and were ‘peacefully’ converted.
-Finally in 785 he had subjugated the Saxons.
+Finally at the end of the 784/785 campaign he had subjugated the Saxons.

-Frankish control over the Saxons (and for that matter their neighbouring Frissi) remained patchy for at least another century.
-One of the main problems for the Franks was the fact that these lands were not ruled by dukes or princess but instead contained a network of warlords – Widukind was only one of many of them – on which the Franks never maintained a firm grip.
-More campaigns followed in 773 and 784-5.
+Frankish control over the Saxons (and for that matter their neighbouring Frisii) remained patchy for at least another century.
+One of the main problems for the Franks was the fact that these lands were not ruled by dukes or princes but instead contained a network of warlords – Widukind was only one of many of them – on which the Franks never maintained a firm grip.

-A major revolt took place in 793 and between that year and 799 most of the newly built (wooden) churches were burnt down and the people reverted back to their pagan believes.
-However, through massacres and deportations (7,000 in 794 and every third household in 797) Charles gradually did win these territories back and by 804 he considered the job done.
-He also started to take greater control over the region.
+Some major internal trouble started in 792 with terrible weather and severe famine, the following year saw the start of widespread revolts throughout the empire (Saxony, Italy, Spain and even in heartland Francia).
+Between 793 and 799 most of the newly built (wooden) churches were burnt down and the people reverted back to their pagan believes.
+However, through massacres and deportations (7,000 in 794 and every third household in 797) Charles gradually did win these territories back and by 804 he considered the job done – the period between the revolts and Charles coronation is known as the period of consolidation.
+He also started to take greater control over the region through his capitulari and force all Frankish men 12 years and over to take a personal oath of fealty.

 Under the Lex Saxonum, the rigid Saxon structured was altered, taking away the power of the frillingi (freemen) and increasing the power of the edhilingui (edelingen- nobels).
 In their hatred for the edhilingui, who had deprived of them of their rights, the frillingi refused to accept Catholicism, which led to more bloodshed in the following decades.

-In all it estimated that in the end he had brought together anywhere between 200 and 600 territories.
-1 With little central ruing power, arrangements were made with the occupied territories which allowed these regions a large level of autonomy and – similar to Roman times – we see a multicultural development with many of the emperor’s closest advisers coming from concurred lands and beyond.
+In all it estimated that in the end Charles had brought together anywhere between 200 and 600 territories.
+[1.
+Middeleeuwen – D.E.H.de Boer, J.van Heerwaarden, J.Scheurkogel p.77] With little central ruling power, arrangements were made with the occupied territories which allowed these regions a large level of autonomy and – similar to Roman times – we see a multicultural development with many of the emperor’s closest advisers coming from concurred lands and beyond.
+He divided his empire in 350 counties each with their own count.
 However, this structure did not work very well without central power, and when that collapsed many of the regions eventually fragmented again.

 The Capital Aachen